-- 3.15 The following eligibility criteria for working parent entitlements applies to: - The 30 hour entitlement for eligible working parents of 3 and 4 year olds (30 hours per week, 38 weeks per year or 1,140 hours per year) - The 15 hour entitlement for children aged 2 of eligible working parents (from 1st April 2024 15 hours per week, 38 weeks per year or 570 hours per year) - The 15 hour entitlement for children aged 9 23 months of eligible working parents (from 1st September 2024 15 hours per week, 38 weeks per year or 570 hours per year)
+- 3.15 The following eligibility criteria for working parent entitlements applies to: - The 30 hour entitlement for eligible working parents of 3 and 4 year olds (30 hours per week, 38 weeks per year or 1,140 hours per year) - The 15 hour entitlement for children aged 2 of eligible working parents (15 hours per week, 38 weeks per year or 570 hours per year, increasing to 30 hours per week, 38 weeks per year or 1,140 hours per year from September 2025.

-- 3.16 A child will be entitled to the relevant working parent entitlement, from the term after: - The child has attained the relevant age, as detailed in Table 3 and is under compulsory school age and - The child's parent has a current positive determination of eligibility from HMRC (ie, a valid eligibility code) - 3.17 The child's parent(s) will need to meet the following eligibility criteria: - The parent of the child (and their partner where applicable) should be seeking the early years entitlement place to enable them to work - The parent of the child (and their partner where applicable) should also be in qualifying paid work.
+- The 15 hour entitlement for children aged 9 23 months of eligible working parents (15 hours per week, 38 weeks per year or 570 hours per year, increasing to 30 hours per week, 38 weeks per year or 1,140 hours per year from September 2025. - 3.16 A child will be entitled to the relevant working parent entitlement, from the term after: - The child has attained the relevant age, as detailed in Table 3 and is under compulsory school age and - The child's parent has a current positive determination of eligibility from HMRC (ie, a valid eligibility code) - 3.17 The child's parent(s) will need to meet the following eligibility criteria: - The parent of the child (and their partner where applicable) should be seeking the early years entitlement place to enable them to work - The parent of the child (and their partner where applicable) should also be in qualifying paid work.
 Each parent or the single parent in a lone parent household will need to expect to earn the equivalent of 16 hours at the national minimum wage rate over the forthcoming quarter - Where one or both parents are on certain forms of family leave from work (including maternity, paternity or shared parental leave) or in receipt of certain forms of statutory pay in connection with sickness or parenting, they are treated as though they meet the minimum income requirement.
 This will apply for the 31 days before they return to work for those parents on family leave in relation to the child in the early years entitlement place - Where one parent (in a couple household) is in receipt, or could be entitled to be in receipt, of specific benefits related to caring, incapacity for work or limited capability for work, they are treated as though they are in paid work - Where a parent is in a 'start-up period' (ie they are newly self-employed), they do not need to demonstrate that they meet the income criteria for 12 months in order to qualify for the working parent entitlement